navikohli/learning-notes/books/designing-data-intensive-applications.md

 ### Formats for encoding data

 Two different representations:
-* In memory
+* In memory (objects, structs, lists, arrays, hash tables, trees, and so on.)
-* When you want to write data to a file or send it over the network, you have to encode it
+* When you want to write data to a file or send it over the network, you have to encode it (JSON, XML, and CSV)

 Thus, you need a translation between the two representations.
 In-memory representation to byte sequence is called _encoding_ (_serialisation_ or _marshalling_), and the reverse is called _decoding_ (_parsing_, _deserialisation_ or _unmarshalling_).